hphelion/documentation/commercial/GA1/commerical.services-object-overview.md

 <!-- modeled after HP Cloud Networking Getting Started (network.getting.started.md) -->

 HP Helion OpenStack&#174; introduces integral, built-in support for [Scale-out Swift](/helion/openstack/services/object/overview/scale-out-swift/) to the cloud.
 The HP Helion OpenStack&#174; cloud deployment includes automatic creation of a Swift cluster and starter nodes.
+It also enables SSL automatically to secure the data transmission.

 Based on OpenStack&reg; Swift, the HP Helion OpenStack object storage service provides a highly available, resilient, and scalable storage pool for unstructured data.